camanducci/meli-proxy/README.md

 )

 It also provides a throttle mechanism to controll the number of requests made by an IP\
-and for a Path.\ It can me tuned on `/config/initializers/rack_attack.rb`
+and for a Path.
+It can me tuned on the functions `throttle` found in `/config/initializers/rack_attack.rb`, change the params limit(int) and period(seconds).

 If you need more info, check it out: [rack attack gem](https://github.com/rack/rack-attack)